-High Blood Pressure
+1. High Blood Pressure

 We know that sleep apnea is associated with high blood pressure.
 Also called hypertension, this condition may be one of the most conclusive conditions associated with sleep apnea.
 Less certain is whether high blood pressure causes headaches.

-Lack of Sleep
+2. Lack of Sleep

-Impact on Migraines
+4. Impact on Migraines

 Another condition that can be aggravated by sleep apnea is TMJ.
 TMJ (temporomandibular joint disorders) can contribute to both migraines and tension headaches.
 Sleep apnea aggravates TMJ because when your breathing stops, your body often clenches the jaw to try to keep the airway open.
 This repeated jaw clenching can cause TMJ or make it worse.

-And this is a case where treatment might not always help.
+This is a case where treatment might not always help.
 Some appliances designed to treat sleep apnea can also cause TMJ problems because they put your jaw in an uncomfortable position.

 To learn more about your sleep apnea treatment options in Denver, please call (303) 691-0267 today for an appointment at the TMJ Therapy & Sleep Center of Colorado.